 Moving into Senior Living During COVID

-In light of this, we decided to take a video of one of our team members checking in for the day, as soon as she arrives on campus, before clocking into work.
+In light of this, we decided to take a video of one of our team members checking in for the day as soon as she arrives on campus before clocking into work.
 We wanted to give viewers a glimpse of some of the safety precautions we have in place.

 Our top priority is, and always has been, keeping our retirement community healthy and safe.

-Safety protocols in Senior Living
+Safety Protocols in Senior Living

-Physically distanced, together
+Physically distanced, together.

 Together, we felt safer here than anywhere else.

-Watching the Food Service and Dining team prepare the dining room for reopening was like watching kids decorate for Christmas – they were absolutely overjoyed.
+Watching the Food Service and Dining team prepare the dining room for reopening was like watching kids decorate for Christmas – they were overjoyed.
 We all were!

-We encourage people not to wait until COVID is over before making a move into senior living.
-No one is certain how long this will last, it could be months, or it could be years.
+We encourage people not to wait until COVID is over before moving into senior living.
+No one is certain how long this will last; it could be months or years.

-Don't be a stranger, we are always ready to welcome new friends.
+Don't be a stranger; we are always ready to welcome new friends.

-At Fellowship Square Phoenix, we are giving safely distanced tours of independent living.
+At Fellowship Square Phoenix, we are giving safely distanced tours of Independent Living.
 Tours are limited to a maximum of 2 guests at a time, and we encourage people to schedule theirs in advance.
-Additionally, we continue to offer virtual tours, both live and ‘on-demand’.
+Additionally, we continue to offer virtual tours, both live and on-demand.